-If you’re an artist, a teacher, a truck driver, a musician, or a mom or a dad doing your best to raise a family, Resistance will whisper its deadly lies in your ear when you’re at your weakest point; when there are problems at your job; when the kids are acting out and you’re at your breaking point.
+If you’re an artist, , a truck driver, , or a mom or a dad doing your best to raise a family, Resistance will whisper its deadly lies in your ear when you’re at your weakest point; when there are problems at your job; when the kids are acting out and you’re at your breaking point.

 Don’t believe it?
 That’s Resistance!

 Make it a great week!

 Bob Havey is an Easton-based freelance writer and a consummate trouble-maker.
 His column, The Way I See It, runs every other Wednesday at Norton Patch and his column, "The View From Here", appears each Tuesday at Easton Patch and on Wednesday at Mansfield Patch.